 Savoury foods such as cheese, pasta and vegetables are better than sweet foods.
 Food that doesn't contain sugar is better for your baby's teeth.
-Ask your health visitor for more advice about a balanced diet for your baby.
+Ask your health professional for more advice about a balanced diet for your baby.

-If your child has a drink in between meals it is important to give them only water or milk instead of sugary or acidic drinks, which can cause decay.
+If your child has a drink between meals it is important to give them only water or milk instead of sugary or acidic drinks, which can cause decay.

 Babies are obviously not able to clean their own teeth, and children will need help to make sure that they clean them properly until they are about 7 years old.
 As soon as teething has started you should start cleaning your child's teeth.

 As soon as the first baby teeth start to appear you should start to clean them.